- My Aged Care is the one place you are required to contact if you wish to receive Government subsidised aged care services

 The service can help you find information about subsidised aged care options including the different types of Government funded services available, eligibility for those services and the associated costs.

-To receive the assistance you, a family member, carer or client representative need to register your details with My Aged Care.
+To receive the assistance you, a family member, carer or client representative require, you will need to register your details with My Aged Care.

 You need to have an aged care assessment to determine your support needs before you can access any Government subsidised services.

-My Aged Care then assigns you with an Aged Care user ID and keeps a central client record which includes your assessed needs and the Government funded care services being provided once you have been assessed.
+My Aged Care then assigns you an Aged Care user ID and keeps a central client record – which will include your assessed needs and the Government funded care services being provided once you have been assessed.

 What help can I get?